Best Computer Science Programs

 If possible, find a way to take a discrete mathematics class.
 Discrete math is the foundation of modern day computer science and includes topics such as combinatorics, probability, number theory, logic, and graph theory.
 While discrete math is a staple of most high school math competitions, it is not always offered by schools due to the facts that its content is not the primary focus of high-stakes state standardized tests or the SAT.
 You may have to take a summer course at a local college or study the subject on your own, but the rewards will be ample.

 Of equal “duh” status is to partake in any and every computer course offered by your school.
 AP Computer Science is immensely beneficial but is only available at 22% of American public high schools who offer any of AP programming.
-However, the number of high school students in the U.S. taking the AP Computer Science exam has grown exponentially in recent years.
-In 2018, nearly 136,000 students took the exam representing a 31% increase from the previous year.
-Five years ago, only 30,000 students nationwide sat for the test.
-Despite this rapid growth, the number of test-takers still pales in comparison to the 309,000 who took AP Calculus or the 505,000 who sat for AP U.S History in 2018.
+However, the number of high school students in the U.S. taking the AP Computer Science A exam has grown exponentially in recent years.
+In 2019, there were 69,685 takers of that exam and another 96,105 students who sat for AP Computer Science Principles.
+While these number represent just a small fraction of participation compared with AP Psychology, U.S. History, or Calculus B/C, there is still a clear upward trend.
 As with discrete math, ambitious students should seek dual enrollment opportunities or even opportunities to take a college course online or at a local institution.

 What should I major in?